thupercarl/328Final---TreeSite/README.md

 4. Data can be viewed and added.

 -    The results page allows users of the app to view data in the database.
-Users may also choose to create their own accounts which adds new data to a user table in the database.
+Users may also choose to submit their own trees for approval.

 5. Has a history of commits from both team members to a Git repository.
 Commits are clearly commented.